 1963: “Another Saturday Night,” by Sam Cooke was released as the first single from his eleventh and final studio album, Ain’t That Good News.
 The song was written by Cooke while touring in England when staying in a hotel room where no female guests were allowed.
 It reached #10 on the Billboard Hot 100 and #1 on the R&B chart.

 1964: The Beach Boys recorded “I Get Around” and “Little Honda” at United Western Recorders in Hollywood.
 Manager Murry Wilson was reportedly very critical of his son Brian’s production techniques in the studio, and disagreements between the two resulted in Brian relieving his father of managerial duties.
 Vocals for “I Get Around” were recorded during a session eight days later.
-Released in mid-May, the song became the group’s first #1 in the US in July, sold nearly two million copies, and was also the band’s first top 10 single in the UK, reaching #7.
+Released in mid-May, the song became the group’s first #1 in the US in July, sold nearly two million copies, and was the band’s first top 10 single in the UK, where it reached #7.

 1964: The Beatles scored their fourth #1 single in the UK with “Can’t Buy Me Love.”